 Reflexively, I rested my right hand on my 1911, warm and wet with sweat, at the small of my back.

-The following happened in about 3 seconds of real time, but as I relive it, time forces it on me in slow motion.
+The following happened in about 3 seconds of real time, but as I relive it, my memory forces it on me in slow motion.

 A figure moved forward from total darkness to shadow; it held what appeared to be a Serbian CZ M70 pistol raised into a firing position and aimed directly at me.
 I swear I saw a finger move toward the trigger.
 After that, everything was muscle memory as I drew my 1911 and fired three consecutive rounds center mass at the dark blob.

-It dropped, and I approached ever so cautiously, still looking down the sights, my finger on the trigger.
+It dropped with a sad thud, and I approached ever so cautiously, still looking down the sights, my finger riding the trigger.

 Everyone in Sarajevo must have heard those shots as the horrible sound echoed off the stone buildings and streets in the early morning calm.